tokio-rs/website/content/docs/getting-started/hello-world.md

 network connection.

-The difference between Tokio and a Rust program written using the standard library is that Tokio has the flexibility to block program execution when the stream is created or when our “hello, world!” message is written to the stream.
+The difference between Tokio and a Rust program written using the standard library is that Tokio has the flexibility to avoid blocking program execution when the stream is created or when our “hello, world!” message is written to the stream.